Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Results

-Let us mention a few things here.
-Firstly, the data obtained from these simulations reveal that our heuristic mapper can adequately map interaction graphs which exhibit a low degree of nonlinear edges, provided that the quantum circuit in question is not very deep.
-As we increase the sheer amount of the two-qubit gate invocations between interaction-graph qubits, it can be seen that our greedy heuristic can tolerate a small amount of interaction-graph nonlinearity, especially if this nonlinearity is concentrated only on a small subset of the total vertices.
-Another observation that we noted is that, for a given number of nonlinear edges added to a linear interaction graph, the success rate varies significantly for our heuristic mapper, depending on the distribution of the nonlinear edges on the interaction graphs; again, this difference suggests that not only the amount of nonlinear edges plays a role in our heuristic algorithm's calculated success rate, but also the \textit{particular manner} in which the nonlinear edges are distributed over the interaction graph.
+A few comments are in order here.
+Firstly, the data obtained from these simulations reveal that our HQAA can adequately assign IGs which exhibit a low degree of cycle-like edges, provided that the quantum circuit in question is not very deep.
+As we increase the sheer amount of the two-qubit gate invocations between interaction-graph qubits, it can be seen that our HQAA can tolerate a small amount of interaction-graph cyclicity, especially if this cyclicity is centralized on a subset of the total vertices.
+Next, and perhaps more importantly, for a given number of cycle-like edges added to a path-like IG, the success rate varies significantly for our HQAA.
+However, if we take two IGs from Sequences I and II with equivalent numbers of edges, we found that the local distribution of edge assignments play a role in the success rates observed, as these localized edge-assignment discrepancies are the only difference between any two pairs of IGs from Sequence I and II.
+This local distribution discrepancy generates the observed topological inequivalence \textit{globally} for the IGs, and plays a significant role in the performance of the HQAA.

 These same simulations were performed for the same benchmarks, with the only difference being that the number of total gates for each benchmark was multiplied by two and four.
-Our results largely conform with those shown in \cref{nonlinear-seq1-results}, as only the scaling of the success-rate metric changes.
+Our results largely conform with those shown in \cref{fig7}, as only the scaling of the success-rate metric changes.
 This observation is indeed expected, as the design of the experiment and the cost function themselves facilitate such a rescaling.

-Lastly, as shown in \cref{nonlinear-seq1-results}c and \cref{nonlinear-seq1-results}e, the heuristic's and trivial mapper's success rates are relatively close.
-One may surmise that a reason for this proximity may be in fact related to the high occupancy of the coupling-graph qubits during our simulations ($8/9$ of the available QPU qubits were utilized).
-The next section will provide information related to the large-linear interactions graphs that were tested and how they scale in the regime $n > 3$ for a corresponding $n \times n$ QPU coupling graph.
-We specifically address the question of how the occupancy percentage of the QPU affects our mapper's solution.
+Lastly, as shown in \cref{fig7}c and \cref{fig7}e, the heuristic's and TAA's success rates are relatively close.
+One may surmise that a reason for this proximity is related to the high occupancy of the coupling-graph qubits during our simulations ($8/9$ of the available QPU qubits were utilized).
+The next section will provide information related to the large path-like interactions graphs that were tested and how they scale in the regime $n > 3$ for a corresponding $n \times n$ QPU CG.
+We specifically address the question of how the occupancy percentage of the QPU affects our HQAA's solution.